About Bhutan Health Journal

 History of BHJ

 Bhutan Health Journal was first established in 2015.
 Dr. Phurb Dorji is the first Editor-in-Chief since 2015, the tenure of Editor-in-Chief is 5 years.
 BHJ is the first and the only medical journal of Bhutan.
 Many distinguish reseachers and academicians from Bhutan, Nepal, India, USA and UK have shaped the BHJ in its current status.
-All the chief Editors shall be honoured as Chief Editor Emeritus.
+All the Editor-in-Chief shall be honoured as Editor-in-Chief Emeritus.